 Create a Detailed Plan: The NewRetirement Retirement Planner is an extremely detailed tool that can help you set goals for retirement, find possibilities for achieving those goals and keep track of your progress.
 Get started today.

 Maximize Your Social Security Benefits: Try different start ages and benefit amounts and review your cash flow and out of money ages.

 Plan for Medical Expenses: Medicare does not cover nearly all of your medical expenses.
-The NewRetirement Planner helps you estimate your lifetime out of pocket costs so can have a more reliable plan.
+The NewRetirement Planner helps you estimate your lifetime out of pocket costs so you can have a more reliable and secure plan.

 Run Worst Case Scenarios: We think Social Security and Medicare will stay viable.
 However, if you are at all doubtful, run a retirement projection with reduced benefits or delayed benefits.
 Make sure your plan is still viable.